karthik324/Kerala-schools-api/README.md

 # Kerala-schools-api

-A simple API which contains all the basic data about schools in Kerala.
-Initially it'll be about higher secondary schools from Kasargod to Trivandrum.
+A simple API which contains all the basic data of schools in Kerala.
+The API contains over **2000** data of schools..!
-As time goes we'll add more schools and more functionalities.!
-- Schools data till added - Kasargod - (Higher Secondary Schools)

 ## Open Source
 - If you want to contribute, create a branch and open a pull request